rusinek-wojciech/draughts-js/README.md

 Todo:
-- minimax algorithm
+- remove bug with changing minion when kill series
-- animations
+- bot with minimax algorithm
-- out of move lose
+- add animations